oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     urn%3Aietf%3Aparams%3Aoauth%3Arequest_uri%3AR3p_hzwsR7outNQSKfoX

-The federated authorization server SHOULD consider end-user's privacy and security to determine if it SHOULD request authorization challenges when being federated to.
+The federated authorization server should consider end-user's privacy and security to determine if it SHOULD request authorization challenges when being federated to.

-The client MUST provide any response obtained from the **federated** authorization server, by calling the *response_uri* of the respective **federating** authorization server using HTTP POST, providing the obtained response as application/x-www-form-urlencoded request body, except when receiving error codes: *insufficient_authorization*, *insufficient_information*, *redirect_to_app*, *redirect_to_web*, in which case the client MUST handle these errors according to this specification.
+The client MUST provide any response obtained from the **federated** authorization server, as application/x-www-form-urlencoded request body for the *response_uri* of the respective **federating** authorization server which SHALL be invoked using HTTP POST, except when **federated** authorization server has returned the following error codes:
+*insufficient_authorization*, *insufficient_information*, *redirect_to_app*, *redirect_to_web*,
+in which case the client MUST handle these errors according to this specification.

 Example client calling receiving an {#authorization-code-response} from the federated authorization server: